nestybox/sysbox-ee/docs/design.md

 are always a subset of the cgroup resources assigned to the system container itself.

-Sysboxd ensures that programs inside the system container can't modify the cgroup resources assigned to the container itself, or cgroup resources associated with the rest of the system.
+Sysbox ensures that programs inside the system container can't modify the cgroup resources assigned to the container itself, or cgroup resources associated with the rest of the system.

 ### Seccomp

-Sysboxd modifies the system container's seccomp configuration to whitelist syscalls such as: mount, unmount, pivot_root, and a few others.
+Sysbox modifies the system container's seccomp configuration to whitelist syscalls such as: mount, unmount, pivot_root, and a few others.